hasura/graphql-engine/docs/graphql/manual/migrations/config-v1/manage-migrations.rst

 If you don't already use any tool to manage your Postgres schema, you can use Hasura to do that for you.
-Hasura has a CLI which will help you save each action that you do on the console, including creating tables/views and schema modifying SQL statements, as YAML files.
+Hasura has a CLI which will help you save each action that you do on the console, including creating tables/views and schema modifying SQL statements, as SQL files.
 These files are called migrations and they can be applied and rolled back step-by-step.
 These files can be version controlled and can be used with your CI/CD system to make incremental updates.